arlo397/GuardianAI/README.md

 This project is essential as it tackles the pressing issue of credit card fraud by using advanced explainable AI techniques on the Credit Card Fraud Prediction Dataset from Kaggle.
 It will provide a containerized web application that offers real-time fraud prediction, enhancing security measures for financial institutions and protecting consumers from fraudulent transactions.

 ### Software Diagram
-The following software diagram captures the primary components and workflow of our system, describing the process in which...
+The following software diagram captures the primary components and workflow of our system...

 ### Description of Folder Contents
 - `Dockerfile`: Contains instructions for building a Docker image of our program